vignemail1/SWITCHwayf/README.md

    are set such that the web server user (e.g. www-data, www or httpd) has write permissions for them.

-4. Adapt the SWITCHwayf configuration in config.php.
+4. Adapt the SWITCHwayf configuration in SWITCHwayf/etc/config.php.
    There are comments in that file that should help you make suitable choices for your use case.

 5. If Apache 2 is used, add the following statement to the Apache configuration:

 --

-Alias /SWITCHaai /#YOUR-PATH-TO#/SWITCHwayf/www
+Alias /#SOME_PATH# /#YOUR-PATH-TO#/SWITCHwayf/www
 <Directory /#YOUR-PATH-TO#/SWITCHwayf/www>
     Options Indexes MultiViews
     AllowOverride None